Pushing an Image

 An organization is used to isolate images and grant access permissions (read, edit, and manage) to different IAM users under an account.

-1. Log in to the SWR console.
+- Log in to the SWR console.

 Step 4: Connect to SWR

-1. Log in to the SWR console.
+- Log in to the SWR console.

-2. In the navigation pane on the left, choose Dashboard and click Generate Login Command in the upper right corner.
-On the displayed page, click to copy the login command.
+- In the navigation pane, choose Dashboard.
+Click Generate Login Command in the upper right corner.
+Then, click

 The message Login Succeeded will be displayed upon a successful login.

-Step 5: Upload the Image
+Step 5: Push the Image

 In the preceding command:

-• [Organization name]: name of the organization created in Step 3: Create an Organization.
+- [organization name]: name of the organization created in Step 3: Create an Organization.

 Example: